UPOD-datascience/CardioNER.nl/README.md

 # Lightning code by Lorenzo

-This code will run faster, and uses paragraph splitting.
+This code will run faster, and uses paragraph splitting, but does not use IOB-tagging (yet).

 You can also run the ```light_ner.py``` script.
 ```python